kailash-manasarovar/statement/docs/timeline/2024/may.md

 ![Beams clown](../../content/tweets/beams-clown.png)

-- This is a good example of the pattern of content coming from the various anonymous accounts that have interacted with me, which I know are related to the trumpet teacher and Domingo; subtle threats of violence, subtle mentions of knowledge we share, trigger words and symbols, content peppered with romance and kindness, normal communication apparently, then a shock of some sort like the clown pic.
+- This is a good example of the pattern of content coming from the various anonymous accounts that have interacted with me, which I know are related to the trumpet teacher and Domingo:
+    - Subtle threats of violence.
+    - Subtle mentions of knowledge we share.
+    - Trigger words and symbols, memes.
+    - Content peppered with romance and kindness, normal communication apparently, then a shock of some sort like the clown pic.
 - I remain extraordinarily highly sexually aroused during this month.

 !!! danger